nanoframework/nanoFramework.M5Stack/README.md

 };
 ```

 > Note: The M5Core2 has touch screen and the buttons are "virtual"".
-At the time of this writting the .NET nanoFramework distributed team is already implementing and testing the touch-screen (touch-panel) functionality (will be released soon).
+At the time of this writing the .NET nanoFramework team is implementing and testing the touch-screen (touch-panel) functionality (will be released soon).

 ### Power management